rajattsodhi/FrontEndAssignment/README.md

 # FrontEndAssignment

-This is a brief document that indicates shows the process of the development on a website using HTML5, CSS and Javascript.
+This is a brief document that shows the process of the development on a website using HTML5, CSS and Javascript and the conssideration of relevant aspects/techniques.

 ## Type of website